Dr. Aarti Ramaswami

 Abam holds a Juris Doctor from the University of Michigan Law School and is a mother of one fast-growing boy.

-At IWD 2020, Abam’s topic is Some Women are More Equal Than Others.
+At Equity in Action, Abam’s keynote is Some Women are More Equal Than Others.

-In assessing progress made so far in the fight against gender inequality, we must be aware of, and discuss the fact that these gains disproportionately go to Caucasian and fair-skinned women.
-This begs the question – can we attain equity for all women when minority and darker-skinned women are not starting on an even playing field?
-And as men are called upon to be allies in the fight against gender inequality, what is the role of Caucasian and light-skinned women in ensuring a level playing field and that no woman are left behind.
+In assessing progress made so far in the fight against gender inequality, we must be aware of and discuss the fact that these gains disproportionately go to Caucasian and fair-skinned women.
+This begs the question – can we attain equity for all women when minority and darker-skinned women are not starting on an uneven playing field?
+And as men are called upon to be allies in the fight against gender inequality, what is the role of Caucasian and light-skinned women in ensuring a level playing field and that no woman is left behind.

 Cindy’s motivation comes from her immense interest and study in human behaviour.
 Having worked in corporate client-facing roles within various organizational structures in the last 20 years, she strongly believes that a well-lived life is one that is filled with true inner strength and confidence, and personal connections with others – resulting in success and lasting happiness.